F/X: Production

 The unsolicited screenplay was written by two novice writers, actor Gregory Fleeman and documentarian Robert T. Megginson.
 Producer Jack Wiener read their script, which was submitted as a low-budget television movie, and felt that it should be made into a theatrical release.
 Wiener and his co-producer Dodi Fayed hired Robert Mandel, an Off-Broadway director.
 They did not want to hire an action director, but instead wanted a director who would bring a realistic touch to the film and make the audience care about the main character having been impressed with Mandel's direction of actors in Independence Day.
 Mandel accepted the job because he wanted to dispel the perception that he was a "soft, arty director".
 Initially he was not impressed with the film's screenplay, which he felt was not well-crafted but felt that it provided for "a lot of action and a lot of things I did not have under my belt".
 In preparation for the film's action sequences, Mandel studied chase scenes from Bullitt and The French Connection.
 To pull off the film's special effects, the producers hired John Stears, who had worked on the first eight James Bond films and shared a special effects Academy Award for Star Wars Episode IV: A New Hope.

-Principal photography took place during the summer of 1985 around New York City and in Rye, New York, as well as Toronto, Ontario, Canada.
-Toronto locations included Sherway Gardens Mall in Etobicoke.
+Principal photography began in the spring of 1985 in New York City, with additional filming taking place in nearby Orange, New Jersey and Rye, New York.
+Production was completed on July 6, 1985, in Geneva, Switzerland.

 A preview screening in the San Fernando Valley produced some of the best statistics Orion Pictures had seen in some time.
 A week before its release, a film industry screening was very successful, as was its premiere at the United States Film Festival (later known as the Sundance Film Festival).